maybebyte/anthesis/os.md

 ## My recommendations

 First assess what you want and need in an OS.
-Do you want to maintain a similar workflow or are you willing to put in the effort to learn a more minimal, and dare I say correct, way of doing things?
+Do you want to maintain a similar workflow or do you want to learn a more minimal, and dare I say correct, way of doing things?

 ### Maintaining a similar workflow